cupy/cupy/docs/source/tutorial/basic.rst

   >>> mean_loss     = sum_loss / 10000
   >>> mean_accuracy = sum_accuracy / 10000

-This MNIST example is also found in ``examples/mnist`` directory of the official repository.
 The example code contains GPU support, though the essential part is same as the code in this tutorial.
 We will review in later sections how to use GPU(s).